talmage89/Angular-Reusable-Library/README.md

 # Angular Reusable Library

-This project is a very demonstration of a reusable Angular library.
+This project is a very basic demonstration of a reusable Angular library.

 The "buttons" project in this workspace contains a library of components and modules which are exposed through a public api interface.